volkamerlab/kissim_app/notebooks/002_structures/README.md

 Let's use the predicted kinase structures provided in the AlphaFold DB (AF) and use these structures to generate a AF-based `kissim` tree.

 In this notebook we prepare a kinase subset of the AF human dataset.

+## `005_explore_alphafold.ipynb`

+#### Explore AF kinases with multiple models

+Some kinases have multiple models in the human proteome download archive (F1, F2, ... instead of only F1).

+Turns out these kinases have a length above the AF cutoff described in the AlphaFold DB paper.